morovinger/scrap-tg-api/README.md

 # Telegram Channel Scraper

-A modular TypeScript application for scraping the "arendabatumi" channel in Telegram using GramJS.
+A modular TypeScript application for scraping closed channels like "arendabatumi" channel in Telegram using GramJS.

 ## Project Structure